-If you are an end user, then you have to use and keep the latest version.
+If you are an end-user, then you have to use and keep the latest version.
 You can simply ask the supplier or manufacturer to provide it.

 I already did a small research to find out MSDS update frequency information.
-You can use my research result as reference for determining the updating frequency.
+You can use my research result as a reference for determining the updating frequency.

-But, the best way to make best selection is after conforming local regulation that is applicable in your area.
-The regulation might refer to the one of them.
+But, the best way to make the best selection is after conforming local regulation that is applicable in your area.
+The regulation might refer to one of them.
 As the consequence, you have to follow that regulation too.

 Canadian Workplace Hazardous Materials Information System (WHMIS)

 MSDS updating frequency is every 3 years or when significant new data is available before 3 years elapsed.